camatcode/ex_ftp/README.md

 > [!WARNING]
 > This is not recommended for any production server.

-When `authenticator` is `ExFTP.Auth.PassthroughAuth`, ex_ftp will require credentials, but accept any user and password combination who isn't `root`.
+When **authenticator** is `ExFTP.Auth.PassthroughAuth`, this authenticator will require credentials, but accepts any user and password combination who isn't `root`.

 ```elixir
      config :ex_ftp,